What To Do After A Child Has Died

 - talk with you about your requests about the funeral, tangi or other memorial event, and make necessary arrangements

-- make available information about autopsy and coroner requirements
+- give you information about autopsy and coroner requirements

 - arrange cremation or burial procedures

-- arrange a death notice in the newspaper, if you want one
+- arrange a death notice, if you want one

 After any sudden, accidental or unexplained death, the police must report the death and details of their investigation to the coroner.
 The coroner's job is to then establish the identity of the person who died, and the date, place, cause and circumstances of the death.